Skip to main content

 You do not need to submit the assessment or checklist to the ACNC – they are optional resources designed to help you measure your understanding of cyber security, and to identify areas for further training or improvement.

-We also have a critical asset register template and a template plan for responding to a data breach that your charity can use as a guide.
+We also have an information asset register template and a template plan for responding to a data breach that your charity can use as a guide.